The Quote Garden ™

 We are taught that nothing in this world was made in vain, that all God's handiwork was intended for a good and great purpose, but scientific men have failed to this date to calculate what a mosquito was made for, unless it was to keep folks awake at night and give their miserable old threadbare consciences time and opportunity to get in its dreadful work.
 The mosquito has been an inhabitant of this old world since the dawn of creation.
 I'm reliably informed that they gave the old man Adam the old lady Eve and the entire family a pretty lively time and I guess they will hang around till business closes down on the last day.
 I have figured it out they must constitute one of the luxuries of life, for they certainly don't come under the head of necessities. ~Josh Billings, revised by H. Montague

-It is not how busy you are, but why you are busy — the bee is praised, the mosquito is swatted. ~Author Unknown
+It is not how busy you are, but why you are busy — the bee is praised, the mosquito is swatted. ~Author unknown, c.1952

 Unfortunately, it was in the musty thickness where mosquitoes thrive like backstreet thugs. ~Craig Childs, Crossing Paths: Uncommon Encounters with Animals in the Wild, 1997

-If you think you are too small to be effective, you have never been in bed with a mosquito. ~Betty Reese
+If you think you're too small to have an impact, try going to bed with a mosquito. ~Anita Roddick, c.1993 [barrypopik.com]

 Mosquito, Mosquito,